Earthquake magnitudes depend on seismic history, as revealed by a neural network analysis: Results

 \section{Results}

-As explained above, the model outputs a PDF $p_{\textbf{x}_i, t_i}(m_i)$ for each earthquake in the test set.
-We denote by $\ell_i$ the log-likelihood of the observed magnitude $m_i$ as predicted by MAGNET,

-$\mathcal{L}$ is the average minus log-likelihood, which the model is trained to minimize.
-The values of $\ell_i$ for MAGNET and the leading benchmark are presented in Extended Material (EM) Fig. \ref{fig:labels_likelihood}.
+We applied MAGNET on three distinct earthquake catalogs of diverse seismogenic regions: the Hauksson Catalog \cite{hauksson_waveform_2012} for Southern California, GeoNet \cite{gns_geonet_1970} for New Zealand, and the JMA catalog \cite{noauthor_japan_nodate} for Japan (set splits and regions are detailed in Supplementary Table~\ref{tab:set_details} and presented in Supplementary Fig.~\ref{fig:tested_regions}).
+Since the catalogs for each regions are compiled using different measurement methodologies and exhibit varying data quality, a separate model is trained for each region.

+Examples of the resulting PDFs are presented in Fig. \ref{fig:intro_fig}b for a few prominent earthquakes from the test set, superimposed on the stationary GR distribution (fitted on the train set), which is the naive benchmark.
+It can be seen that MAGNET shows an information gain over the GR benchmark for most examples, and in some cases MAGNET's prediction differs qualitatively in terms of the distribution shape.
+For instance, MAGNET shows an information gain of approximately 3.7 and 2 bits for the Ridgecrest mainshock in Southern California and the Kaik\=oura event in New Zealand, respectively, over the naive GR predictor.
+Quantitative analysis in the results section will demonstrate that MAGNET shows consistent information gain over all benchmarks across all test regions, demonstrating that earthquake magnitudes are not history independent.

-Figure \ref{fig:model_output}a shows the predicted PDFs for 100 randomly sampled events from the Southern California test set.
-The PDFs exhibit a clear trend: those that were calculated for higher-magnitude events are skewed towards larger magnitudes (warmer colors) compared to lower-magnitude events (cooler colors).
-This aligns with the expected behavior for an earthquake magnitude predictor.
-For comparison, the stationary GR distribution, the naive predictor which is independent of (recent) seismic history, is presented along the model's results.
+For demonstration, Fig. \ref{fig:model_output}a shows the output probability density functions (PDFs) predicted by MAGNET for 100 randomly selected events from the Southern California dataset.
+The PDFs exhibit a clear qualitative trend: those calculated for higher-magnitude events (warmer colors) are skewed towards larger magnitudes compared to lower-magnitude events (cooler colors).
+For comparison, we present the naive, history-independent predictor, the stationary GR distribution, overlaid on MAGNET's predictions.
+A more quantitative analysis of this data is shown in Supplementary Fig.~\ref{fig:info_gain_per_bin}, demonstrating the information gain of MAGNET over GR as function of magnitude.

-This is a qualitative demonstration that the model works as expected.
-For a quantitative comparison, we calculate $\mathcal{L}=-\langle \ell_i \rangle$ over all events in the test set, and benchmark it against state-of-the-art models: the stationary Gutenberg-Richter (GR) distribution (fitted over the training set), and a few variants of a moving window GR approach~\cite{gulia_real-time_2019}.
-It is seen that MAGNET significantly and consistently outperforms all benchmarks across all three regions, as shown in Fig. \ref{fig:metrics}a-c.
-Further comparison to other benchmarks is given in Table \ref{tab:mean_ll_benchmarks_main_text}.